-1. Pick up the Program.
-It’s worth it to swing by the Tourist Office to pick up your free Official Program Guide, even if you are not buying a ticket.
+1. First, pick up the program.
+It’s worth it to swing by the Tourist Office to pick up your free Official Program Guide with the drawings from each float’s conception.
 This will give you the inside track on decoding the humor and ironic meanings of the more esoteric floats.

-3. Stick to the Free-Zone.
-You can get free entry into the paid standing area if you wear a costume, and in year’s past even a lame face-paint or silly hat would work: No more!
-The rule for 2012 is a good costume, head-to-toe.
-But don’t bother… the free zone is much more fun!
+4. Have a costume?
+Get in free!
+You can still get free entry into the standing B Zone if you wear a costume, but whereas in year’s past even a lame face-paint or silly hat would work: No more!
+The rule for this year is that it has to be a good costume, head-to-toe.

-4. Keep it short.
-Once in the less-crowded free zone, walk the route clockwise.
-Don’t just stand on the sidelines… jump right into the parade path and walk against the float flow, where you’ll be dodging silly string, big heads, and float tentacles; it’s really fun!
+5. Keep it short.
+Once in the less-crowded B Zone, walk the route counter-clockwise.
+Don’t just stand on the sidelines… jump right into the parade path and walk against the float flow, where you’ll be dodging confetti, big heads, and float tentacles; it’s really fun!
 And the best thing about this strategy: by walking against the flow, you keep moving and see all the floats in 30-45 minutes instead of nearly 2 hours… a much more enjoyable Carnival time frame!
+To make this work, arrive about an hour late and enter from the North side via Entry E6, avoiding Place Massena altogether.

 6. Decode.
-Now that you’ve beat the crowd and are covered with silly string and confetti, go have a drink somewhere and decode the hidden and ironic meanings of the 18 floats…
+Now that you’ve beat the crowd and are covered with silly string and confetti, go have a drink in the Old Town and decode the hidden and ironic meanings of the 18 floats…

 Here is the schedule for attending the events or avoiding downtown, depending on your preference.
 Day events start at 2:30pm, and nighttime at 9pm: